Golden Year Eleven

 –Detective Comics #143

-Batman and Robin face the terror of the pipe-themed super-villain known as The Pied Piper.
+Batman and Robin face the terror of the one-shot pipe-themed super-villain known as The Pied Piper.
 Commissioner Gordon says this is the return of the super-villain, but Batman and Robin have never faced him before, so he must be before their time.
 Over the course of a few days, the Pied Piper commits several acts of villainy using corncob pipes, bagpipes, blowpipes, lead pipes, and water pipes to defeat the Dynamic Duo again and again.
 Eventually, after tangoing with the Pied Piper at the unveiling of the world’s largest pipe organ—so large that one can actually stand on an individual piano key—Batman and Robin chase him to his hideout.
 There, the Pied Piper gags on some smoke exhaled from a loose stovepipe, allowing for his ironic defeat.

 Star Spangled Comics #87